 Canada's climate will warm further, with warming projected in all seasons.
 Projected warming for Canada as a whole is almost double that of the global average, regardless of the emission scenario (see Chapter 3, Section 3.3.3, and Chapter 4, Section 4.2.1.3).
-Country-wide annual average temperature projections for the late century (2081-2100) range from an increase of 1.8°C (1.1, 2.5) for a low emission scenario (RCP2.6) to 6.3°C (5.6, 7.7) for a high emission scenario (RCP8.5), compared to the base period 1986-2005.
-Further warming of extreme warm and cold temperatures is projected to be substantial (see Chapter 4, Section 4.2.2.3).
+Country-wide annual average temperature projections for the late century (2081-2100) range from an increase of 1.8°C32 (1.1, 2.5) for a low emission scenario (RCP2.6) to 6.3°C (5.6, 7.7) for a high emission scenario (RCP8.5), compared to the base period 1986-2005.33 Further warming of extreme warm and cold temperatures is projected to be substantial (see Chapter 4, Section 4.2.2.3).
 In the future, higher temperatures will contribute to an increased risk of extreme fire weather across much of Canada.
 It is very likely that snow cover duration will decline to mid-century across Canada due to increases in temperature under all emission scenarios.
 Projections with a high emission scenario show continued snow loss after mid-century (high confidence) (see Chapter 5, Section 5.2.2).
 Oceans surrounding Canada are projected to continue to warm over the 21st century, in response to past and future emissions of greenhouse gases, with the size of the increase depending on the emission scenario.
-The warming in summer will be greatest in the ice-free areas of the Arctic and off southern Atlantic Canada, where subtropical water is projected to shift further north (medium confidence) (see Chapter 7, Section 7.2.2).
+The warming in summer will be greatest in the ice-free areas of the Arctic and off southern Atlantic Canada, where subtropical water is projected to shift further north (medium confidence).
+Atlantic Canada will be the region of Canada's oceans that will warm the most during winter (medium confidence) (see Chapter 7, Section 7.2.2).